schyntax/schyntax/README.md

 Schyntax is a domain-specific language for defining event schedules in a terse, but readable, format.
 For example, if you want something to run every five minutes, you could write `min(*%5)`.

-This project will holds the language documentation and [official test suite](https://github.com/schyntax/schyntax/blob/master/tests.json).
-The current reference implementation is [C# Schyntax](https://github.com/schyntax/cs-schyntax).
-The [original implementation](https://github.com/schyntax/js-schyntax) is in JavaScript (there are [a few incompatibilities](#csharp-js-differences) between the two implementations for the time being).
+This project holds the language documentation and [official test suite](https://github.com/schyntax/schyntax/blob/master/tests.json).
+The reference implementation is [C# Schyntax](https://github.com/schyntax/cs-schyntax).
+The is also a fully-compatible [JavaScript implementation](https://github.com/schyntax/js-schyntax).

-### Want to Help?

-The two implementations are already very usable.
-In particular, we would love help with:

-* Adding tests to the official cross-library suite
-* Writing implementations in other languages
-* Bringing the JavaScript implementation up to parity with the C# implementation
-* Giving input, and contributing towards [roadmap items](https://github.com/schyntax/js-schyntax/issues/6)

-Bug fixes are always welcome.
-If you would like to contribute features to the schyntax expression language, open an issue on this project with your proposed functionality, syntax changes, and use cases _BEFORE_ you submit a pull request so that it can be discussed.

 ## Syntax